Graph Query Language: Querying with visual path patterns

 This query would return the city of residence of each person in the graph with residential information, and, if an EU national, which country they come from.

 Queries are therefore able to first project a sub-graph of the graph input into the query, and then extract the data values associated with that subgraph.
 Data values can also be processed by functions, including aggregation functions, leading to the projection of computed values which render the information held in the projected graph in various ways.
 Following the lead of G-CORE and Morpheus, GQL aims to project the sub-graphs defined by matching patterns (and graphs then computed over those sub-graphs) as new graphs to be returned by a query.

+From a broad perspective, GQL monitors three key elements during query evaluation and execution: